BreakfastMuffins

 Step Eight: Fill Muffin Cups With Batter

-Portion the batter in each cup of your greased muffin tin so it reaches the tops of the cups.
+Portion the batter into each cup of your greased muffin tin until it reaches the tops.
 Let the batter rest in the pan for 15 minutes.

 Step Nine: Bake Muffins